furgelisherpa/shell-scrips/README.md

-# shell-scrips
+# Shell-Scripts
-Collection of shell scripts written by me or use.
+    Collection of shell scripts which I use in daily basis.